AhamedJazira-M/Smart_File_Assistant-Contextual-RAG/README.md

 - 🌐 Simple Gradio interface with sample queries

 ---
+## Updated Features
+- Now You can upload the file in real-time.
+- It supports pdf, csv, txt, docx.
+- Pleasant theme updated.
+---

 ## 📁 Project Structure

-├── context.csv # Your knowledge base (upload your own)
-├── app.py # Main RAG pipeline + Gradio interface
-├── README.md # You're reading it!
+├── Installations #Pip installations that are to be done before running the .py file. (colab) ├── context.csv # Your knowledge base (upload your own) ├── Smart File Assistant.py # Main RAG pipeline + Gradio interface ├── README.md # You're reading it!

 ## 🚀 How to Run (in Google Colab)